BoringCode/boringcode.github.com/readme.md

-##Hi
+Hi
 #I'm Bradley Rosenfeld
-##and I am a web developer, geek, tweeter, and maker of things
+and I am a web developer, geek, tweeter, and programmer of things